TaoStarlit/English/book/everyDayEnglish.md

 - struggle:   doubld G
 -

+## 0726
+awkward: classes start on Thursday this week (from 11am to 2pm).
+It's an awkward time

 ## 0725 6a
 1. When I *first started to* learn the English, I **really struggled with** it.
 I don't really *have a problem with* the pronunciation like the other students in my class.
 I **was just overwhelmed by all of the vocabulary**.
 But **I persevered and soon I was scoring ten out of ten** in all the tests.
 2. **By the time I got to university**, I could produce essay and translated 18 century texts without much difficulty, and I actually enjoyed learning the grammar rules.
 Then, as part of my university course, I had to go to and live in France for a year. **That's when I learned that** communication is more important than accuracy.